-Doljanchi 돌잔치 is the first birthday celebration for a Korean child.
-Dol 돌 means birthday and janchi 잔치 means banquet or feast, so technically doljanchi means birthday party.
+Doljanchi 돌잔치 is the beloved Korean first birthday celebration.
+Dol 돌 means 12 months have come around, and janchi 잔치 means banquet or feast, so doljanchi technically means birthday party.
+The term always refers to the first birthday party, but this event is also sometimes called “cheot” dol, 첫돌, or “first” birthday.

 History of Doljanchi

-Sang means table, and dolsang is a key component of the doljanchi.
+Sang means table, and dolsang is a key component of the celebration.
 There is significant meaning to each item that is placed on the table and the tradition is intended to wish the best life for the child.

 In the States, there are many places where you can rent an entire dolsang setup.
 You can inquire at your local upscale Korean restaurant or order online from a site like Etsy.
 Check carefully for reviews and pictures from satisfied customers.